Security Specialist ... (Military - Enlisted)

 A person in this career:

-• Plans, evaluates, and supervises the implementation of site-specific security plans to protect assets designated as vital to national security
+• Plans, evaluates, and supervises the implementation of site-specific security to protect assets designated as vital to national security

 • Provides armed internal security to designated United States diplomatic and consular facilities to prevent the compromise of classified information and equipment integral to national security